 - If fair value cannot be reliably measured.
 IFRS 2 requires the share-based payment transaction to be measured at fair value for both listed and unlisted entities.
 IFRS 2 permits the use of intrinsic value (that is, fair value of the shares less exercise price) in those "rare cases" in which the fair value of the equity instruments cannot be reliably measured.
 However this is not simply measured at the date of grant.
 An entity would have to remeasure intrinsic value at each reporting date until final settlement.

 - Performance conditions.
-IFRS 2 makes a distinction between the handling of market based performance features from non-market features.
+IFRS 2 makes a distinction between the handling of market based performance conditions from non-market performance conditions.
 Market conditions are those related to the market price of an entity's equity, such as achieving a specified share price or a specified target based on a comparison of the entity's share price with an index of share prices of other entities.
-Market based performance features should be included in the grant-date fair value measurement (similarly, non-vesting conditions are taken into account in the measurement).
-However, the fair value of the equity instruments should not be reduced to take into consideration non-market based performance features - these are instead taken into account by adjusting the number of equity instruments included in the measurement of the share-based payment transaction, and are adjusted each period until such time as the equity instruments vest.
+Market based performance conditions are included in the grant-date fair value measurement (similarly, non-vesting conditions are taken into account in the measurement).
+However, the fair value of the equity instruments is not adjusted to take into consideration non-market based performance features - these are instead taken into account by adjusting the number of equity instruments included in the measurement of the share-based payment transaction, and are adjusted each period until such time as the equity instruments vest.

 Modifications, cancellations, and settlements